WilliamLoy/rackspace-how-to-new/content/rackspace-email/rackspace-email-storage-maintenance-and-best-practices.md

 ### Mailbox storage best practices

 - We recommend that all customers enable [**Rackspace Email Archiving**](/how-to/enable-email-archiving-cloud-office-control-panel/) for all domains.
 Archiving locally poses risks that Rackspace is unable to assist our customers with.
-For example, if you archive email to your computer, and your computer is damaged beyond repair you have no way to recover that local archive.

 - If you must have over 25GB's in your mailbox at once, consider upgrading to our [Microsoft Exchange](https://www.rackspace.com/email-hosting/hosted-exchange) or [Office 365](https://www.rackspace.com/office-365) solutions.

-- Never store over 10,000 items in one folder, especially the **Inbox**.
+- Never store over 10,000 items in one folder.

-- Audit your email for unneeded messages.
-For instance, if you know you will never need that Spam message for any reason, delete it.

-Note: Rackspace support cannot assist with archiving  your email locally.
+- You should not exceed more than 3 levels of subfolders.

+    Example folder structure:

+    - Best practice folder(level 1)

+        - Best practice folder(level 2)

+            - Best practice folder(level 3)

+                - Not best practice folder

+- Consider removing items from your **Spam** or **Trash** folders.

 - If you archive or delete messages on your [local mail client](/how-to/cloud-office-support-terminology/#cloud-office-terminology) log into [apps.rackspace.com](https://apps.rackspace.com/index.php) to make certain that those changes are reflected in webmail.